-- The first signs of new activity from Simple Minds was from the music press in February/March 1991 when the
+- The first signs of new activity from Simple Minds was in February/March 1991 when the

-- Let There Be Love was premiered by national radio in February, confirmed that the post-MacNeil
+- Let There Be Love was premiered by national radio in February and confirmed that the post-MacNeil

 Simple Minds had not lost any vital musical elements.
 The song was a slick continuation of the sounds from